jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/PassingArguments/task.md

 }
 ```

-This function will not actually swap the content of the variables,
+This function will not actually swap the contents of the variables,
-as one might expect.
+contrary to what one might expect.

 ```c++
 int a = 5;